vivid-inc/ash-ra-template/art/README.md

 Clojure is tested on:

 - Clojure 1.9.0 and newer, for [spec](https://clojure.org/guides/spec), and because it is compatible with a ``clojure.alpha.tools.deps`` version that has reasonable Maven-style dependency resolution capability.
-- Java 8 and all subsequent LTS releases (currently: Java 8 and Java 11).
-Java 8, because it strikes a good balance between wide adoption and long-term stability.
+- Java LTS releases 8, 11, 17.
+Starting with Java 8, because it strikes a good balance between wide adoption and long-term stability.

 <a name="quickstart"></a>
 ## Quick Start